cbourke/ComputerScienceII/readme.md

 related to Computer Science II (offered as CSCE 156 and CSCE 156H) at the University of Nebraska-Lincoln

+## Textbook

+A (draft) of a textbook for this course is available here: https://cse.unl.edu/~cbourke/ComputerScienceTwo.pdf

 ## YouTube Channel

 Though available through Canvas, all lecture and tutorial videos are hosted on my YouTube Channel: